hs-esslingen-it-security/PQC-sig-kem/README.md

 - SQIsign and HQC crates are less mature than the NIST-standardized algorithms; expect higher variance and possible instability across crate versions.
-- Cycle counts are not directly comparable across CPU microarchitectures — always benchmark on the target platform you care about.